pinterest/figma-calculations/readme.md

-**Disclaimer:**
-> APIs are subject to change as we continue to make progress.
-The source code will eventually be open-sourced.

 ## Figma Calculations

 Figma calculations is a library that takes in a Figma file and returns a few actionable statistics to drive adoption and consistent usage of your design system.